Dismantling Racism From

 Dismantling Racism from the Inside Out is a course and community of practice that equips participants with daily concrete Jewish spiritual tools of Mussar to confront, subvert, and heal implicit and internalized racism within ourselves and others, supporting the collective organizing, advocacy and service-work efforts to dismantle racism systemically.

-We’re currently in the process of piloting the curriculum, and will be making it more widely available in early 2023.
-Sign up to receive news and updates on the launch of this program, below:
+We’re currently in the process of launching the curriculum, and hope you'll join us!
+Sign up to receive news and updates on this new course, below:

 Join us in Dismantling Racism from the Inside Out